 There are different requirements for submission and plan content based on the specific district's accreditation category or school plan type and other program expectations.
-These requirements can be found in UIP Guidance documents, including the UIP Handbook and Quality Criteria (streamlined UIP: District QC & School QC; traditional UIP: District QC & School QC).
+These requirements can be found in UIP Guidance documents, including the UIP Handbook and Quality Criteria (includes school and district requirements).
 The UIP template (available in the UIP/ACI online system) is intended to document improvement planning efforts, help schools and districts understand UIP requirements, and support facilitation of the continuous improvement cycle.